kascez/ada-datastory/README.md

 Firstly, we analysed the **sentiment score distributions** of countries in mentioned pairs and analyzed the number of people of all ages.
 It could have been seen that category '46-55' outnumber the other two cathegories in Germany, Belgium, Indonesia and Finland, whereas in Chile the dominant cathegory is '66+'.
 In France, there was approximately the same number of speakers belonging to the categories '31-45' and 46-65.
 After, we used logistic regression to **estimate the propensity scores** for all speakers.
 Then we used the propensity score to **match** each speaker from the first country in the pair with exactly one speaker from the second country in the pair, by trying to **maximize the similarity** between matched speakers, which is captured by their propensity scores.
 Lastly, we compared the outcomes for two countries as well as distributions of sentiment scores, but now only for matched speakers.

 Considering the first pair, we have opted for **Germany and France**, since they are the two most populated European countries, are similar when it comes to the development level.
 On the graph below, showing age distribution with respect to the number of quotes of speakers coming from these two countries, it could be seen that there is a difference between them when it comes to the age of speakers.
-Therefore, propensity score matching has a posibility to modify the distribution of propensity scores.
+Therefore, propensity score matching has a possibility to modify the distribution of propensity scores.

 <p align="center">
   <img src="https://github.com/kascez/ada-datastory/blob/main/images/GF2.png?raw=true" height="230" />
 </p>

-On the lefthand side it can be seen the sentiment score distribution before propensity score matching and of the righthand side is the distribution after the matching was performed.
+On the left hand side it can be seen the sentiment score distribution before propensity score matching and of the right hand side is the distribution after the matching was performed.

 <p align="center">
   <img src="https://github.com/kascez/ada-datastory/blob/main/images/GF1.png?raw=true" height="230" />
   <img src="https://github.com/kascez/ada-datastory/blob/main/images/GF3.png?raw=true" height="230" />
 </p>

 Secondly, having in mind the indisputable geographical, cultural and divelopmental 'distance',the second chosen pair was **Belgium and Indonesia**.
-First graph presented below is again showing the age distribution of speakers from these countries, followed by distribution of the sentiment scores before and after the matching was done, on the left and right side respectively.
+First graph presented below is again showing the age distribution of speakers from these countries, followed by distribution of the sentiment scores before and after the matching was done, on the left and right hand side respectively.

 <p align="center">
   <img src="https://github.com/kascez/ada-datastory/blob/main/images/BI2.png?raw=true" height="230" />